Tommy Casanova: NFL

-Casanova was drafted in the second of round of the 1972 NFL Draft with the 29th overall pick by the Cincinnati Bengals.
+Casanova was drafted in the second round of the 1972 NFL draft with the 29th overall pick by the Cincinnati Bengals.
 After the draft, he received an offer from the Ottawa Rough Riders of the Canadian Football League, which he considered but he ultimately declined, and signed with the Bengals.
 Casanova played as a safety with the Bengals and also returned punts.
 As a rookie, he intercepted five passes on defense and had a 66-yard punt return for a touchdown.
 He was named the team MVP by his teammates after the season.
 In 1973, he had four interceptions, including two against the Pittsburgh Steelers in the seventh game of the season.
 He also had an interception in the Bengals' 34–16 divisional playoff loss to the Miami Dolphins.

 Casanova was invited to his first Pro Bowl after the 1974 season.
 In 1975, Casanova moved from free safety to strong safety.
 His most productive year on defense was in 1976; he intercepted five passes and returned two of them for touchdowns and also returned a recovered fumble for a touchdown.
 He was invited to his second Pro Bowl and was recognized as a first-team All-Pro by the Associated Press.
 He had another Pro Bowl appearance in 1977 and retired after that season.
 Casanova compiled 17 interceptions in his career with the Bengals and scored three touchdowns on defense and one on a punt return.

 Later life and politics

 While playing for the Bengals, Casanova began to pursue his M.D. at the University of Cincinnati College of Medicine.
 In 1977, he quit playing football early to pursue his medical degree full-time.
 He graduated from the UC College of Medicine in 1980, and then began a three-year residency in ophthalmology in New Orleans.
 After completing his residency in 1983, Casanova went on to complete a specialization in oculoplastic surgery at the University of Utah in Salt Lake City.

-In the 1995 nonpartisan blanket primary in the historically Democratic District 26, formerly District 24, the Republican Casanova upset veteran Democrat state Senator Armand Brinkhaus.
+In the 1995 nonpartisan blanket primary in the historically Democratic District 26, formerly District 24, the Republican Casanova upset veteran Democratic state Senator Armand Brinkhaus.
 Casanova received 21,543 votes (58 percent) to Brinkhaus's 15,753 (42 percent).
-In addition to Acadia and St. Landry, the district included parts of five other parishes: Avoyelles, Calcasieu, Cameron, Jefferson Davis, and Lafayette.
-During his term Casanova served alongside another physician, Donald E. Hines, who subsequently was the state Senate President from 2004 to 2008.
 After a single term, Casanova declined to seek reelection and returned to his ophthalmology practice in Crowley.
 He was succeeded by the Democrat Fred Hoyt.